lmc-eu/spirit-design-system/docs/migrations/web-twig/MIGRATION-v3.md

 Add `isScrollable` prop to the `ModalDialog` component.

+If you use `ScrollView` for scrolling the content of your modal, you must also make the `ModalDialog` scrollable by setting the `isScrollable` prop.

 ### Modal: ModalDialog Uniform Appearance

 The uniform `ModalDialog` appearance replaced the current behavior.
 Current mobile appearance